-American who was killed in Kenya terrorist attack graduated from Maine high school
+American killed in Kenya terrorist attack graduated from Maine high school

 The flag at the school will fly at half staff in Spindler’s memory.

-After graduating from Hebron Academy, Spindler went on to earn a bachelor’s degree from the University of Texas at Austin and a law degree from New York University, according to the Washington Post.
-Spindler also served in the Peace Corps in Peru and co-founded the San Francisco-based international development firm I-DEV, the Washington Post reports.
+After graduating from Hebron Academy, Spindler went on to earn a bachelor’s degree from the University of Texas at Austin and a law degree from New York University, according to The Washington Post.
+Spindler also served in the Peace Corps in Peru, the Post reported.

 His mother, Sarah Spindler, told NBC News that her son “was trying to make positive change.”